 Morbid thoughts I know.
 Slightly irrational.
-And for the record, no, I wasn’t drunk – I only had one glass before I realised I’d have to be on alert ALL night – this was two nights ago now.
-I’m obviously a little sleep deprived too.
+And for the record, no, I wasn’t drunk – just sleep deprived.

-This morning I realised that the thoughts parents have whilst their children are sick and suffering are really their coping strategy or defense mechanism.
+This morning I realised that the thoughts parents have when their children are sick and suffering, are really their coping strategy or defense mechanism.

 I mean, think about it.
 We can’t run away.
 We can’t pretend it’s not there.
 We can’t swipe left, unfollow or delete.
 We have to deal with it.